Easter Island Chile Travel Guide

 Good coverage, agile, cheaper than car.

-Eco-friendly, budget, local immersion.
+Eco-friendly, budget, immersing in local culture.

 International Driving Permit needed for car/scooter.